Git-Lecture-2025/Assignment-2025/uptty/README.md

 The configuration file `uptrc` currently only has 3 options:

 ### UPT_CSV
-Location of the CSV file used for storing Trackers
-By default its value is ~/.local/share/uptty/uptime.csv
+Location of the CSV file used for storing Trackers.
+By default its value is `~/.local/share/uptty/uptime.csv`

 ### UPT_CRONJOB
 `true` or `false` — determines whether the ping cronjob should be enabled.